sp4ke/angular-diff/README.md

 This will show the diff between ```oldText``` and ```newText```

-Note that the filter returns html with '''<ins>''' and '''<del>''' tags, so in order to display it you have to use ng-bind-html.
+Note that the filter returns html with '''&lt;ins&gt;''' and '''&lt;del&gt;''' tags, so in order to display it you have to use ng-bind-html.

 Here's a demo, that's worth more than a thousand words: